sshuen30/flask-project-db/README.md

      );
      ```

-4. Interact with the app:

-   - Visit http://localhost to see the frontend.
-You can submit new messages using the form.
-   - Visit http://localhost:5000/insert_sql to insert a message directly into the `messages` table via an SQL query.

 ## Cleaning Up

 To stop and remove the Docker containers, press `Ctrl+C` in the terminal where the containers are running, or use the following command: